brandonhorst/confine/README.md

 - `enum` is an array that enumerates all possible options the value can take.
 Any input not listed in this array will be rejected.
 Every array emtry must be a valid object itself (that is to say, `_.every(schema.enum, function (e) {return confine.validate(e, schema)})` must return `true`.

 Please see `test/test.js` for examples of all of these types in use.

+Notably, it is not possible to make a schema element `required` in `confine`.
+In an effort to achieve maximum flexibility, `confine.validate(undefined, schema)` will *always* return `true`.
+If you do not want the output of `normalize` to be missing values, add a `default`, which will always be returned by `normalize` for invalid or `undefined` inputs.
+If you want a type to be nullable, add `'null'` to the type list.
+See `null` for examples.

 ### `object`